wmde/wikibase-release-pipeline/development/tests/README.md

 ## Test Configuration Notes

-Most local development needs no configuration. `wbs-dev test` builds local images before running integration suites; use `--skip-build` only when those images were built separately.
+Most local development needs no configuration. `wbs-dev test all` builds local images before running integration suites; use `--skip-build` only when those images were built separately.
+Running `wbs-dev test` in an interactive terminal presents a target picker.

 ### Common Local Adjustments